phuquocdog/docs/README.md

 Our project includes:

-* Back-end developed in PHP, running on MySQL, Elastic and using Web3J.
+* Back-end developed in PHP, running on MySQL, Elastic and using Web3js.

 * UI and Mobile app developed in React.js and React native.

-* Blockhain part : Binance Smart Chain \(public and private\), Polkadot Technology, either ready-to-use framework or Parathread \(and Relay Chain\)
+* Blockhain part : Binance Smart Chain \(public and private\), Substrate Technology, either ready-to-use framework or Parathread \(and Relay Chain\).

+* Substrate Wallets supports blockchain Phu Quoc Dog and Polkadot.

 ### Blockchain Operating System